SuhanaChoudhary/Calculator/README.md

 # Calculator
-A simple calculator built using Java performing various operations.
+A simple and fully working calculator built using Java performing various operations.